MironFoerster/SortAlgs/README.md

 Merge sort is based on recursively splitting up the input array into its elements which then can be gradually merged back together into bigger and bigger chunks until the last two chunks get merged into the sorted array.

 For this algorithm a recursive implementation is useful, because it allows to build a tree that successively splits the array down to its elements.
 The recursion is interrupted, when the input to the next call of the recursive function is a single element.
 From there on the tree is traversed in the opposite direction while merging the tips of the branches back together in correct order.
 This implementation too is only modifying the array in place.
-The correct accessing of different parts of the array is controlled by an l(eft) and r(ight) index for each recursion to stick to.
+The correct accessing of different parts of the array is controlled by an l(eft) and r(ight) index to restrict each recursion.

 ## Quick Sort